 Keith Blanchard brings over 20 years of experience and proven non-profit success to the Boys & Girls Clubs of Memphis.
 Prior to joining the Boys & Girls Clubs of Greater Memphis, Keith served as the Chief Professional Officer of the Boys & Girls Club of Alachua County in Gainesville, Florida for 12 years and spent seven years in law enforcement as a California police officer.
-Keith’s main focus has been on quality programming, team building and fundraising and he has won many national Boys & Girls Clubs of America awards for his efforts.
+Keith’s leadership and commitment to youth have been recognized both locally and nationally.
+Among these honors is the coveted Boys & Girls Clubs of America, “Blue Spirit” Award, which he received in 2018.

 Keith believes every young person, no matter who they are, where they come from, or the circumstances which surround them, should have equal access to opportunities and experiences that give them every opportunity in life.
 Yet, kids today do not.
 With 1 in 6 children living in poverty in the U.S. and a growing achievement gap, it is even more critical now that monumental change occurs.
 Quality after-school programs like Boys & Girls Clubs give all young people access to opportunities, leveling the playing field among all kids, no matter their economic status, race, gender, sexuality, or religion.